Apple Pay is coming to Sweden, Denmark, Finland, the UAE and more banks

 Apple has been announcing a bunch of news about Apple Pay recently.
 The company is expanding its mobile payment feature more aggressively.
 As announced in yesterday’s earnings call, Apple Pay is coming to the UAE, Denmark, Finland and Sweden before the end of the year.

-Apple hasn’t share any specific information about those new countries.
+Apple hasn’t shared any specific information about those new countries.
 For instance, the company hasn’t named its financial partners or mentioned a launch date.

 In addition to this expansion news, the company is also adding support for more banks in the U.S. and around the world.
 Most new banks are in the U.S., but there are also two Japanese banks, a bank in Canada, one in Australia and another one in the U.K.